apereo/cas/docs/cas-server-documentation/services/Service-Access-Strategy-ABAC.md

 access to a resource to perform an action.
 Principal attributes in a user profile include ID, job roles, group memberships, departmental and organizational memberships, management level, security clearance, and other identifying criteria.

+<div class="alert alert-info">:information_source: <strong>Usage</strong><p>Note that comparison of
+principal/required attribute <strong>names</strong> is case-sensitive.
+Exact matches are required for any individual attribute name.
+Furthermore, note that if the CAS server is configured to cache attributes upon release, all required attributes must also be released to the relying party. <a href="../integration/Attribute-Release.html">See this guide</a> for more info on attribute release and filters.

+</p></div>

 The ABAC strategy allows one to configure a service with the following properties:

 | Field                     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |